dsc-courses/dsc106-2025-wi/projects/project2.md

 You must submit your assignment using Gradescope.
 Please upload a single PDF with the following:

 1. 2 deceptive visualizations
-2. 2 earnest visualizations
+2. In a **separate** page, 2 earnest visualizations
-3. A writeup about which deceptive visualization you are leaning towards, and the deception techniques used.
+3. In a **separate** page, a writeup about which deceptive visualization you are leaning towards, and the deception techniques used.

 ### Final Submission

 You must submit your assignment using Gradescope.
 Please upload a PDF containing the following:

 1. A single image of your earnest visualization
-2. A single image of your deceptive visualization
+2. In a **separate** page, a single image of your deceptive visualization
 3. In a **separate** page, a writeup conforming to the aforementioned rules.

 {: .note }